 - Have savings or valuables

 Older people often fit the bill.
-Some older people might suffer from dementia, which could affect their decision making process or they might also feel lonely, which might make them more likely to talk to people.
+Some older people might be suffering from dementia, which could affect their decision-making process or they might also feel lonely, which might make them more likely to talk to people.

 Types of scam